Vonrisen/mtd-cluster/banking_application_guide.md

 1. Access the **Kubesphere Control Panel**.
 2. Navigate to **KubeSphere Marketplace**.
 3. Find and install the **KubeSphere Gateway**.
 This component is crucial for exposing services.
+4. During the instllation, in Cluster selection, check host.
-4. After the KubeSphere Gateway installation is complete, navigate to `Cluster Management`.
+5. After the KubeSphere Gateway installation is complete, navigate to `Cluster Management`.
-5. Select your cluster (it's usually named `host` by default).
+6. Select your cluster (it's usually named `host` by default).
-6. Navigate to `Projects` -> `Create`.
+7. Navigate to `Projects` -> `Create`.
     * Name the project `bank-project`.
     * Click `Create` to create the project.